 At the end of last year, Valve started Operation Broken Fang, an event that will run until April.
 For optional Pass holders, the game offers more detailed statistics for review after a match, as well as the ability to vote on the next map.
 Valve has also added the ability to ping places and weapons, an ability pioneered in Apex Legends and finding its way into similar games.
 CS:GO now features a chat wheel, which makes team communication faster and easier in the game.
 These improvements are proving to be a massive benefit as the 8-year-old game maintains a massive audience of gamers, streamers, and fans.

 CS:GO has over 2.7 million followers on Steam and though the game has faced some backlash over a few recent changes, the team-based shooter doesn’t seem to be slowing down.

 Developer: Rockstar North | Publisher: Rockstar Games

-Holding onto the number one spot on our Game Industry Titans is Grand Theft Auto V performed extremely well in the social media columns of our matrix.
-An eye popping 38,200,000 combined social media followers placed GTA V second only to Fortnite in that category.
+Holding onto the number one spot on our Game Industry Titans is Grand Theft Auto V, which performed extremely well in the social media columns of our matrix.
+An eye-popping 38,200,000 combined social media followers placed GTA V second only to Fortnite in that category.
 Rockstar North knows how to keep players talking as they keep pumping out updates to the online portion of the game, including the new island of the recent Cayo Perico Heist update.
-The developers continue to add new vehicles, weapons, music and even real-life DJs into the game, making it a massive, growing open world playground that players keep coming back to.
+The developers continue to add new vehicles, weapons, music and even real-life DJs into the game, making it a massive, growing open-world playground that players keep coming back to.

 As mentioned in last month's Game Industry Titans article, GTA V did not come in first place in any of our categories, but it did score high enough in all of them to make it our top pick.
 It also scored a top performance of 2nd place in three categories including Average Daily Twitch Viewers.
 Over 200,000 daily Twitch viewers tune in to watch streamers play GTA V.